RCOSDP/weko/docs/usersguide/loading.rst

 Loading records
 ---------------

-In the Invenio demo site example using ILS flavour, we have seen the ``invenio marc21`` command that can load records directly from a MARCXML file.
+In the WEKO3 demo site example using ILS flavour, we have seen the ``invenio marc21`` command that can load records directly from a MARCXML file.

 You can use ``dojson`` to convert MARCXML format to its JSON representation: